IST-DASLab/dISTiller-micronet/README.md

 The quantized layers in `distiller` by default perform output quantization (even though the bias parametes are not quantized).
 To account for that, for drop-out and relu operations, that were before the quantized layer, we have a gain in FLOPs as this ops do not change the "quantization" properties.
 For skip connection, swish-activation (EfficientNet feature), bn layers and avg pooling we count the FLOPs in full precision.

 In `scripts/effnet_flops.py` each ops counter has a flag which determines whether consider qunatized ops or full precision ones.
+UPDATEE: additions are now counted at 32 bit precision.

 ## Contact